 Golf Insider geek: technically it is a non-vertical spin vector.
-You can’t break spin up into sidespin and backspin, but we do to keep things simple.
+You can’t really distinguish between sidespin and backspin, but we do as golfers, to keep things simple.
 The greater the tilt of the spin vector and the higher the RPM, the more a golf ball will hook through the air – if all else stays equal.

-The side spin is caused when your club face angle isn’t not square to your swing path.
-I’ll say it again, as this is concept often miss-understood.
-The difference between your swing path direction through impact and your club face angle is what causes side spin and a hooking trajectory.
+The sidespin is caused when your club face angle is not square to your swing path.
+I’ll say it again, as this is concept often misunderstood.
+The difference between your swing path direction through impact and your club face angle is what causes sidespin and a hooking trajectory.

 What affects the start direction of your hook?

-Golf Insider geek: If you strike the golf ball somewhere near the centre of the club face your start direction will be dependant on swing path direction and club face angle at impact.
-Both contribute, however, the golf ball will start far closer to your club face angle than your swing path.
+Golf Insider geek: if you strike the golf ball somewhere near the centre of the club face, your start direction will be dependent on swing path direction and club face angle at impact.
+Both contribute, however the golf ball will start far closer to your club face angle than your swing path.
 80% of start direction will be due to club face and only 20% attributed to swing path direction.
 This relationship changes slightly as clubs get more lofted, but it is a key concept in fixing your hook.

 Take this example:

 Swing path is 12 degrees to the right of your target.
-Club face is 2 degree right of your target.
-10 degree difference, your golf ball will start 4 degrees right of target (80% towards your club face angle).
+Club face is 2 degrees right of your target.
+10 degrees difference, your golf ball will start 4 degrees right of target (80% towards your club face angle).

 Now take the following example and refer back to the ball flight pictures above:

-Swing path is 10 degree to the right of your target.
+Swing path is 10 degrees to the right of your target.
 Club face is 6 degrees left of your target.
 Where will the golf ball start…

 16 degrees difference.
-The golf ball will start 2.8 degree left of your target (80% towards your club face angle), despite your in-to-out swing path.
+The golf ball will start 2.8 degrees left of your target (80% towards your club face angle), despite your in-to-out swing path.

 You will hit a pull-hook (the yellow ball flight above), yet most golfers will think this shot is a fault of their swing path becoming out-to-in.
 Many golfers have no idea what their swing path is doing through impact because their club face overrides where the golf ball starts.

-I’m sorry to spend so much time on this point, but I see golfers waste so, so much time and effort because they don’t understand ball start direction and curve for a hook.
+I’m sorry to spend so much time on this point, but I see golfers waste so much time and effort because they don’t understand ball start direction and the curve which results in a hook.

 Curing your hook – club face is king

-Golf Insider tip: Swing path is important too.
-However, I feel it’s far easier to begin with club face.
-Your in-to-out swing path is a result of your always having a shut club face (it”s you being a good athlete and trying to get the ball to end up at your target).
-Until you fix your club face there is little point trying to force a squarer swing path.
-This is a mistake I made when I was younger- trust me start with your club face.
+Golf Insider tip: your swing path is still important, however I feel it’s far easier to begin with club face.
+Your in-to-out swing path is a result of always having a shut club face (it’s you being a good athlete and trying to get the ball to end up at your target).
+Until you fix your club face, there is little point trying to force a squarer swing path.
+This is a mistake I made when I was younger – trust me, start with your club face.

-If you don’t believe me just try this next time go to the range.
-Make your normal golf swing, but just start with the club face twisted open by 5-degrees when you take your grip.
-Make a swing and see what happens to your ball flight.
+If you don’t believe me, just try this the next time you go to the range.
+Take your normal golf swing, but just start with the club face twisted open by 5-degrees when you take your grip.
+Take a swing and see what happens to your ball flight.

 Swing changes to fix a hook

-You have a few options in how to improve your hook.
-I would alway advise finding a great PGA coach to help you, but I don’t see any harm in understanding your choices too.
+You have a few options when it comes to improving your hook.
+I would always advise finding a great PGA coach to help you, but I don’t see any harm in understanding your choices too.

 Grip change for a hook

-The most common issue for golfers with a hook is a poor grip.
+The most common issue for golfers with a hook is poor grip.
 This can involve their bottom hand, top hand or both.
-To explain why your grip has such a big impact on your club face at impact watch the video below.
+To explain why your grip has such a strong affect on your club face at impact watch the video below.

-The video is a little rustic, but it shows how your hands naturally hang and should sit on a golf club.
+This video is a little rustic, but it shows how your hands naturally hang and should sit on a golf club.
 This is the position your hand will want to return to at impact.
-Watch the affect on club face when you begin with a ‘strong’ golf grip and return to this neutral position ( strong golf grip explained in more detail below).
+Watch the affect on club face when you begin with a ‘strong’ golf grip and return to this neutral position (a ‘strong’ golf grip is explained in more detail below).

-I am well aware golfers don’t like making grip changes.
-This is mainly due to the changes in their feedback which makes their golf swing feel awful.
+I’m well aware golfers don’t like making grip changes – this is mainly due to the changes in their feedback which makes their golf swing feel awful.
 However, a grip change is the simplest and easiest way to make a 5-degree club face change.

 The next video shows this same process for your bottom hand.

-Without coaching you in person I cannot say if you do or do not need to make these changes.
-But the videos should give you some good insight into your current grip.
+Without coaching you face-to-face, I cannot say if you do or do not need to make these changes, but the videos should give you a good insight into your current grip.

 Stop a hook with your release

-If your grip is sounds but you still struggle with a hook it is most likely to do with your arms and hands flipping the club face over through impact.
-Today, this is still an area I need to improve, I don’t hit wild golf shots, but when my timing is off I still have pull-hooks with my driver and short irons due to this swing characteristic.
+If your grip is sound but you still struggle with a hook, it is most likely to do with your arms and hands flipping the club face over through impact.
+Today, this is still an area I need to improve – I don’t hit wild golf shots, but when my timing is off I still have pull-hooks with my driver and short irons due to this swing characteristic.

-The video below gives you a great way to become aware of what your club face does through impact.
+The video below provides some great tips on how to gain an awareness of what your club face does through impact.

 Another key reason golfers struggle with this swing fault is due to their body not rotating through impact.
 This swing drill from Tommy Fleetwood is a great way to improve your body action and reduce your hooks.